 Gay Pride in Berlin is one of the best street parties in the world.
 Known in German as Christopher’s Street Parade (CSD) the event has been held in Berlin since 1979.
 This year, Berlin Pride is taking place during the weekend (Friday 26th July - Sunday 28th July) with the main parade happening on Saturday 27th.
 There will be lots going on from boat parties on the River Spree, LGBT film screenings in local cinemas, club nights in trendy Kreuzberg and massive street parties.
 Want to know logistics?
 The parade on Saturday leaves at 12pm from Kurfürstendamm and finishes at 14:00 Brandenburger Tor where a massive party will take place until midnight.
 Expect live music, DJs and entertainment on the main stage.

 Need a bed in Berlin?
-Check out our 2 hostels in the heart of the city
+Check out our

 28th - 29th June

 This year’s Pride Barcelona is dedicated to families, throwing a giant festival in the heart of the city to celebrate LGBTQ families in the community.
 Pride BCN is one of Europe’s biggest!
 The famous Pride Parade will be taking place on the 29th, starting at Parc de les Tres Xemeneies, through Paral.lel Avenue all the way to Maria Cristina for about 7pm.
 But don’t miss the classic Barcelona Pride festivities on Friday 28th, especially the Heels Race on Avenida Maria Cristina - literally a running race but in high heels, and there’s no need to preregister if you fancy taking part!